ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     fdisk -l | grep /dev/mapper
     ```
     {: pre}
-  This command reports something similar to the following:
+  This command reports something similar to the following example.
     ```
     Disk /dev/mapper/3600a0980383030523424457a4a695266: 73.0 GB, 73023881216 bytes
     ```